marionettejs/backbone.syphon/readme.md

 ### v0.2.0

+* Defaults to input element "name" for the key in the serialized object
 * Added Key Extractors and Key Extractor Sets, allowing configuration of how the "key" in `{key: "value"}` serialized objects are generated
 * Input Readers are now a type that can be instantiated and replaced, wholesale, instead of just registered / removed